 A masters degree in non-profit management teaches students the tools they need to run a non-profit efficiently and effectively.
 Some critical skills students might learn in their studies include fundraising and development techniques, financial management, and grant writing.
 An online masters degree can help you achieve your goals and move up in the nonprofit industry, especially because online courses offer flexible schedules that allow you to continue working throughout the semester.
 Many people already employed in a non-profit may find this option especially convenient.

-To compile this list of some of the best online masters programs, we evaluated the cost of the program, the length, the quality of the instruction and the classes, and the reputation of the university.
+To compile this list of some of the best schools for online masters programs, we evaluated the cost of the program, the length, the quality of the instruction and the classes, and the reputation of the university.
 Since all of the programs are online, they are relatively flexible, although some of the schools offer classes in shorter semesters which can be more convenient for some people.
 The rigor of the application process and the strength and relevance of the course work was also taken into consideration.

 10. Lewis University

-Lewis University offers a Masters of Arts program in organizational leadership with a concentration in non-profit management.
-It requires 37 credits to complete this degree, and students can earn their masters in just 18 months although many students take closer to two years to finish and some even longer.
-Students must be able to complete the program within seven years to be awarded the degree.
+Lewis University, a small Roman Catholic school, offers a masters program in organizational leadership with a concentration in non-profit management.
+It requires 37 credits to complete this degree.
+Students can earn their masters in as quickly as 18 months, but have up to 7 years to complete the masters in non-profit management.
 The classes are divided into eight-week cohorts which allow students to finish quicker, but also accelerates the coursework which might be a drawback for some.
-One of the unique things about this program is that it does offer some onsite courses for those who live in the northern Illinois area and do prefer to attend in person classes.
-However, this an optional alternative as the program can be completed entirely online.
+One of the unique things about this program is that it does offer some onsite courses for those who live in the northern Illinois area and prefer to attend in person classes.
+However, the program can be completed entirely online.

 The coursework in the non-profit concentration emphasizes proposal writing, volunteer management, and overseeing diverse organizations and populations.
 The small class size is another benefit of this program so students can get more personalized attention from professors and classmates.

 It requires ten courses to finish the degree and places an emphasis on small class size with a 12:1 student to faculty ratio.

 The Master of Nonprofit Management program at Regis University requires students to complete 36 credits worth of course work.
 The courses are offered in an eight-week format, and the program typically takes about two years to complete, taking one class at a time.
 This particular program focuses on social justice and the history and theory of the non-profit sector.
 Students must complete a capstone research project and a field experience in the industry.
 Some of the classes that students have to take to complete this degree include:

 To apply, potential students must complete the online application, submit the $50 fee, and send the transcripts from your bachelor’s degree, as well as a current resume and admission essay based on the provided topics.

 Louisiana State University has the Institute for Nonprofit Administration and Research, which does research and interprets data for non-profits and about non-profit organizations.
 It is a large school with multiple locations in Louisiana, as well as several online options.
-To apply to the program, students must have a baccalaureate degree with a 3.0 GPA and have taken the GRE and received a score of at least 800.
+To apply to this best school for non-profit leadership, students must have a baccalaureate degree with a 3.0 GPA and have taken the GRE and received a score of at least 800.
 Students can be accepted into the program in the fall, spring, and summer and all three semesters have separate admissions deadlines.

-The program offered by Johnson and Wales University is one of the most accelerated programs on the list.
+This top masters in non-profit management offered by Johnson and Wales University is one of the most accelerated programs on the list.
 Students can complete their degree in as little as fifteen months.
 Although the pace is fast, it is still a thorough program covering all aspects of non-profit management.
 The courses are broken into 11-week cohorts.
 Some of the classes students are required to include:

 Johnson and Wales University was ranked as one of the best colleges for its high graduate rates and low levels of debt, as well as the quality of the teaching.
 Johnson and Wales Univeristy offers several undergraduate and graduate degrees online, as well as significant tuition discounts for members of the military.

 The University of Maryland University College is affiliated with the University system of Maryland and offers over 100-degree programs, many of which are online.
-The program requires 36 credit hours to complete the Master of Science in Management: Nonprofit and Association Management degree.
+The program requires 36 credit hours to complete the MS in Management: Nonprofit and Association Management degree.

 Students may also elect to take Effective Graduate Writing, which can significantly improve their writing abilities, an important skill to have in the non-profit industry.
 The program places a particular emphasis on financial management, revenue generation, and cost control issues, and legal foundations and governance.

-The University of Houston-Downtown offers an entirely online Master of Arts degree in non-profit management that requires 36 hours of course work to complete.
+The University of Houston-Downtown (UHD) offers an entirely online Master of Arts degree in non-profit management (MANPM) that requires 36 hours of course work to complete.
 There are 18 credits worth of core courses and 12 credits worth of electives for students to choose from.

-The University of Houston-Downtown is one of the largest universities in Houston, although it offers several programs online.
-Students can choose from nearly 60 different bachelor or masters programs.To be eligible to apply to this program, students must have completed a baccalaureate degree with at least a GPA of a 3.0 for the past 60 credit hours.
+The University of Houston-Downtown is one of the largest universities in Houston, although it offers several top programs online.
+Students can choose from nearly 60 different bachelor or masters programs.
+One of the requirements for this masters in non-profit management is that students must have completed a baccalaureate degree with at least a GPA of a 3.0 for the past 60 credit hours.
 Students who graduated from a university in which English is not the native language will be required to achieve a minimum of a 550 on the TOEFL exam.
 Applicants must submit their transcripts, resume, and three letters of recommendation.
 Additionally, students must submit a personal statement describing in 1,000 words or less their experience in the non-profit industry and why they believe this experience will help them find success and contribute to the not-for-profit sector.